Trademarks and copyright policy

 GRI™ trademarks and copyrighted materials including the GRI logo can be used only after obtaining prior written permission from GRI.

+To request permission or enquire about the proper usage of GRI brand assets, trademarks and copyrighted materials please fill out the following Permission Request Form and return it to [email protected].
 Applications must clearly indicate the exact place and context in which items will be used.
-To request permission or enquire about the proper usage of GRI trademarks and copyrighted materials please fill out the following Permission Request Form and return it to firstname.lastname@example.org.

-GRI’s trademarks and copyrighted material are subject to the terms and conditions below.
-By referring to GRI’s trademarks and/or downloading material from the GRI website, you agree to the terms and conditions set forth in this Trademarks and Copyright Policy.
+GRI’s trademarks and copyrighted materials include, but are not limited to, the GRI Standards (in English and its translations in other languages), Sector Guidance, GRI Learning Publications, GRI’s organizational logo, and other marks.
+These are all subject to the terms and conditions below.
+By referring to GRI’s trademarks and/or GRI products and services or downloading material from the GRI website, you agree to the terms and conditions set forth in this Trademarks and Copyright Policy.

-Within the context of sustainability reporting, GRI is the trade name of the Global Reporting Initiative.
-The GRI logo, conference logos, and organizational marks are the sole property of the Stichting Global Reporting Initiative: GRI Community, Community Leader, Certified Training Partner, Certified Content, Content Index, Materiality Disclosures, Certified Software & Tools, and GRI Content included.
+Within the context of sustainability reporting, GRI is the trade name of the Stichting Global Reporting Initiative.
+The GRI Standards, the GRI logo, and organizational marks (Community member, (Online) Training Partner, Software & Tools Partner, (Online) Content approved, Content used with permission, Licensed content, Content Index Service, Materiality Disclosures Service, SDG Mapping Service, and Management Approach Disclosures Service) are the sole property of the Stichting Global Reporting Initiative.
 All rights are reserved.
-GRI will not authorize the use of these trademarks by any organization in its internet domain names, website names, names of services, products, trademarks, documents, publications, marketing materials, advertisements, letterheads and other promotional materials.
+GRI will not authorize the use of these assets by any organization in its internet domain names, website names, names of services, products, trademarks, documents, publications, marketing materials, advertisements, letterheads, and other promotional materials.
 Such use is misleading as it may suggest to third parties that the communication represents GRI, has been approved by or belongs to GRI, or that the organization issuing it is authorized to act on GRI’s behalf.

 Translations of GRI Copyright-Protected materials